Birding & Hiking

 Night birding is a Madera Canyon highlight, especially in May.
 Listen for Western and Whiskered Screech-Owls, Elf Owls and the much rarer Flammulated and Spotted Owls.
 Whip-poor-wills are in the forest and Common Poorwills can be heard near Proctor and below.
 Lesser Nighthawks, Barn and Great Horned Owls often fly across the road through the beam of your headlights as you approach the canyon.

-The far-carrying, rapid “Ku-WARK, Ku-WARK, Ku-WARK” echoes through Madera Canyon, sounding like a distant dog barking.
+The far-reaching, rapid “Ku-WARK, Ku-WARK, Ku-WARK” echoes through Madera Canyon, sounding like a distant dog barking.
 Easier to hear one than to see one?
 Yes, because the Elegant Trogon sits quietly on a branch with his green back toward you, blending perfectly into the foliage.
 After five or ten minutes, he might swoop down for an insect — then sit on the next perch for a while.
 Females are duller, browner and harder to see, even though they too have a red belly.
 Spring is the best time to find them.
-Stroll slowly up the Vault Mine Trail from Madera 's upper parking lots, or meander along the Proctor Trail, and you have a good chance of finding our rare and elegant visitor.
+Stroll up Old Baldy trail from the upper parking lots, or along the Proctor Trail, and you have a good chance of finding our rare and elegant visitor.
 But please keep your distance.
 Trogons are easily disturbed and their nests are vulnerable.
 Approach quietly and not too close, standing still and quiet.
 From Canyon Notes by Karen McBride.

 Note to eBirders: If you are entering eBird data for Madera Canyon there are a number of eBird hotspots in Madera Canyon.
 There are hotspots for each of the parking & picnic areas, feeding stations, and a number of the trails.
 Please use these hotspots when ever possible and do not merge a hike or drive through the canyon into one checklist.
 Also beware that the Pima – Santa Cruz County line cuts east-west through Madera Canyon.
 County boundaries are important for eBird data collection, analysis, & reporting.
 The county line crosses Madera Canyon Road at the Madera Picnic Area, about at the midpoint of the big parking area on your left as you head up canyon.
 If you can see the Santa Rita Lodge, you are in Santa Cruz County so please use the “Madera Canyon—Santa Rita Lodge” hotspot.
 Otherwise use the “Madera Canyon—Madera Picnic Area” hotspot.
 If birding at the Bog Springs Campground, which is bisected by the county line, use the “Madera Canyon—Bog Springs campground” unless the birds you are noting are on the north side of the campground, then create a personal spot that is in Pima County.
 Visit eBird.org to sign up for lists & alerts.